valtimo-platform/valtimo-documentation/using-valtimo/forms/forms.md

 ## External data

-In some cases there is other data related to the dossier, but not part of the document that needs to be displayed in a form.
+In some cases there is other data related to the case, but not part of the document that needs to be displayed in a form.
 The form module allows for `FormFieldDataResolver` to fetch data by using expressions as property name in forms.
 On loading the form the data is automatically preloaded.
 The expression generally looks like `<prefix>:<field-expression>` where the prefix indicates which `FormFieldDataResolver` is used.
 The `<field-expression>` in this expression gives the